salpalmTree/Delivery-Bot/README.md

 # Delivery-Bot

 Delivery Bot at its core is a line following robot.
-It uses the ATmega32U4 MCU from the Romi 32U4 control board to control the motors for the wheels, an ultrasonic sensor for obstacle detection, and a line sensor for line following.
+It uses the ATmega32U4 MCU from the Romi 32U4 control board to control the motors for the wheels, an ultrasonic sensor for obstacle detection, a 9g servo for a robot arm, and a line sensor for line following.
 An ESP32 MCU was used to host a webserver where the user can send commands through an internet connected device that will essentially, give path instructions to the robot for pick up and delivery.

 # The Goal